EricSpencer00/connect-4/README.md

 - **Position Analysis**: Analyze any Connect 4 position to determine the expected outcome with perfect play
 - **Win Probability**: Get probability estimates for each player based on the current position
+- **Solved Mode**: Play against a perfect AI that uses dataset-based decision making
+- **Best Move Finder**: Identifies the strongest move in any position
 - **Evaluation Bar**: Visual representation of advantage similar to chess engines
 - **Mate Detection**: Find "mate in X" sequences and forced wins
 - **Best Moves Ranking**: View a ranked list of best moves for the current position